 A manufacturer that chooses a wholesaler as its exclusive distributor will normally do so for a larger territory, such as a whole Member State.
 As long as the wholesaler can sell the products without limitation to downstream retailers, appreciable anti- competitive effects are unlikely.
-A possible loss of intra-brand competition at the wholesale level may be easily outweighed by efficiencies obtained in logistics and promotion, especially when the manufacturer is based in a different Member State.
-The possible risks for inter-brand competition of multiple exclusive dealerships are however higher at the wholesale than at the retail level.
-Where one wholesaler becomes the exclusive distributor for a significant number of suppliers, there is no only a risk that competition between these brands is reduced, but also a higher risk of foreclosure at the wholesale level of trade.
+A possible loss of intra-brand competition at the wholesale level may easily be outweighed by efficiencies obtained in logistics and promotion, especially when the manufacturer is based in a different Member State.
+However, multiple exclusive dealerships create greater risks for inter-brand competition at the wholesale level than at the retail level.
+Where one wholesaler becomes the exclusive distributor for a significant number of suppliers, there is not only a risk that competition between these brands is reduced, but also a higher risk of foreclosure at the wholesale level of trade.